 I hoped my experiment would ultimately show that my own imperfect ways could create something just as tasty as the Pinterest Perfectionistas.
 In the process, I’ve found some really great go-to recipes that turned out delicious, shareworthy, and sometimes pretty too.
 There’s a lot of natural pretty in food, even without a fancy lighting setup and professional styling.

 So I started tracking my kitchen adventures with #cookitpretty, and what I like to call my Insta-blog was born.
 I found that friends often asked me for the recipes I used, and usually there was a little more to the story than one Instagram could tell.
 So the seeds of this blog were planted in my brain…and here it finally is on the internets!

 Some big changes happened in my life which opened new doors and windows.
 In 2014, I quit my job, sold my home, and moved from San Diego, CA to Dubai, UAE to be with my now-husband.
-I’ll take my new kitchen experiences and throw in some global flavor, displaced California girl struggles, and metric conversions.
+In 2017, we moved from Dubai to Abu Dhabi.
+I’m taking my kitchen experiences and throwing in some global flavor, displaced California girl struggles, and (maybe) metric conversions.